sumantra04/Netflix-Homepage-Clone/README.md

 ## Project Structure:
 - index.html: This file contains the HTML structure of the Netflix homepage clone.
-- styles.css: The CSS file where styles for the Netflix homepage are defined.
+- style.css: The CSS file where styles for the Netflix homepage are defined.
 - Assets: A directory containing all the images & Videos used in the project.

 ## Getting Started: